-Franchise Development – why some franchisors succeed and others fail?
+Franchise Your Business – why do some franchisors succeed and others fail?

-Franchising a business is an extensive and longer term strategy for building a business in new markets.
-Due to the nature of the growth curve and slower ramp-up typical of a new franchise brand, many franchsors don’t allow their brands the time or space to truly take shap and evolove, but there are several key items which chan impact the success of a new franchisor.
+Franchising a business is an extensive and long-term strategy for building a business in new markets.
+Due to the nature of the growth curve and slower ramp-up typical of a new franchise brand, many franchisors don’t allow their brands the time or space to truly take shape and evolve, but there are several key items which can impact the success of a new franchisor.

-3. Build it and they will come – Build a model that is saleable and allows franchisees to justify the investment in a new franchise brand!
-Focus on growth of your brand before anything else.
+Build a model that is saleable and allows franchisees to justify the investment in a new franchise brand!
+Focus on the growth of your brand before anything else.
 So many new franchisors kill early opportunities because of relatively menial contract disputes and getting mired in the details or legal work inherent in franchising.
-When you franchise your business you are partnering with entrepreneur to expand the brand and system to new markets – don’t lose site of this as your ultimate goal is to grow the system and add market coverage in new areas.
+When you franchise your business you are partnering with the entrepreneur to expand the brand and system to new markets – don’t lose sight of this as your ultimate goal is to grow the system and add market coverage in new areas.

-For more informatin on how to franchise your business and how to build your business through franchising, contact us: CONTACT US.
+For more information on how to franchise your business and how to build your business through franchising, contact us.